More often than not, small business owners treat web design rather superficially.

 Use clear CTA buttons to guide them in the right direction.

-There’s more to web design than just looks.
+There’s more to website design than just looks.
 A pretty site that doesn’t perform well is less likely to convert visitors into customers.

 Take a look at your site and make sure you are not making any of the mistakes above.